ServiceManager class

 The Win32 service type — controls whether the service runs in its own process, in a shared process, or is a kernel driver.
 ServiceTypeConstants, default tbServiceTypeOwnProcess.

-- tbServiceTypeOwnProcess — one service per EXE.
+- tbServiceTypeOwnProcess – one service per EXE.
+This is the standard choice for a twinBASIC service.

 - tbServiceTypeShareProcess – multiple services hosted in a single EXE; the SCM keeps one process alive that serves all of them.
 Each ServiceManager still needs its own configuration and InstanceCreator.